-On November 25, 2015, the Company entered into a Research Collaboration and License Agreement relating to gene editing and HLA-engineering technology with Universal Cells.
-The Company has paid an upfront license fee of \$2.5 million to Universal Cells.
-A milestone payment of \$3.0 million was made in February 2016 and a further milestone payment of \$0.5 million in March 2017.
-The Company will make further payments of up to \$43.5 million if certain development and product milestones are achieved.
+On November 25, 2015, we entered into a Research Collaboration and License Agreement relating to gene editing and HLA-engineering technology with Universal Cells.
+We paid an upfront license fee of \$2.5 million to Universal Cells.
+A milestone payment of \$3.0 million was made in February 2016 and further milestone payments of \$0.8 million in 2017.
+We are obligated to make further payments of up to \$43.5 million if certain development and product milestones are achieved.
 Universal Cells would also receive a profit-share payment for the first product, and royalties on sales of other products utilizing its technology.
 Future payments are not reflected in the table above because the timing of the payments is uncertain.

-In 2012, we entered into a series of license and sub-license agreements with Life Technologies Corporation, part of ThermoFisher that provide the Company with a field-based exclusive license under certain intellectual property rights owned or controlled by ThermoFisher.
-The Company paid upfront license fees of \$1.0 million relating to the license and sublicense agreements and has an obligation to pay minimum annual royalties (in the tens of thousands of U.S. dollars prior to licensed product approval and thereafter at a level of 50% of running royalties in the previous year), milestone payments and a low single-digit running royalty payable on the net selling price of each licensed product.
+In 2012, we entered into a series of license and sub-license agreements with Life Technologies Corporation, part of ThermoFisher that provide us with a field-based exclusive license under certain intellectual property rights owned or controlled by ThermoFisher.
+We paid upfront license fees of \$1.0 million relating to the license and sublicense agreements and has an obligation to pay minimum annual royalties (in the tens of thousands of U.S. dollars prior to licensed product approval and thereafter at a level of 50% of running royalties in the previous year), milestone payments and a low single-digit running royalty payable on the net selling price of each licensed product.
 Future payments are not reflected in the table above because the timing and amount of the payments are uncertain.